The Underground Railroad (novel): Plot

 Cora eventually arrives at a closed-down station in North Carolina.
 She is found by Martin, the son of the station's former operator.
 North Carolina has recently decided to abolish slavery, using indentured servants instead, and violently executes any runaway slaves found in the state (as well as some freedmen).
 Terrified of what the North Carolinians might do to an abolitionist, Martin hides Cora in his attic for several months.
 Cora becomes ill and is reluctantly treated by Martin's wife, Ethel.
-While Cora is down from the attic, a raid is conducted on the house, and Ridgeway recaptures her while the mob executes Martin and Ethel.
+While Cora is down from the attic, a raid is conducted on the house, and Ridgeway recaptures her while the townspeople execute Martin and Ethel.

 Ridgeway takes Cora back toward Georgia, detouring through Tennessee to return another enslaved person to his owner.
 While stopped in Tennessee, Ridgeway's traveling party is attacked by the free-born Royal and two escaped enslaved people, who release Cora.
-Cora travels to a farm in Indiana owned by a free black man named Valentine, along with Royal.
+Cora and Royal travel to a farm in Indiana owned by a free black man named Valentine.
 The farm is populated by several freedmen and escapees, living and working in harmony.
 Royal, an operator on the Railroad, begins a romantic relationship with Cora, although she remains hesitant because of a rape by other slaves in her childhood.

-A small faction of freedmen, fearing that the presence of escaped slaves would ruin their peaceful lives, oppose the harboring of non-members of the community.
+A small faction of freedmen oppose harboring escaped slaves, fearing that their presence could ruin their peaceful lives.
 Eventually, the farm is burned, and many people, including Royal, are killed in a raid by white Hoosiers.
-Various theories are held concerning the source of the attack.
 Ridgeway recaptures Cora and forces her to take him to a closed-down Railroad station nearby.
 When they arrive, she pushes him down a flight of stairs, severely injuring him.
 When last seen, he whispers thoughts on the "American imperative" to Homer, who writes them in his journal.
 Cora then runs off down the tracks.
 Eventually, she emerges from the underground to find a caravan traveling West.
 She is given a ride by one of the wagons' black drivers.

+Writing and publication

+Whitehead has said that he had the idea that became The Underground Railroad in 2000, after he had finished writing John Henry Days, but "didn't feel [...] mature enough [...] or a good enough writer" to write it at the time.
+He initially intended for the main character to be a single man.
+Whitehead began working on the book more seriously in 2014, conducting research by reading narratives of former slaves, notably including those recorded in the WPA Slave Narrative Collection.

+The Underground Railroad was first published by Doubleday in August 2016.
+Its first print run was 200,000 copies.
+Within a year the novel was reported to have sold over 825,000 copies, and it has since been translated into at least 40 languages.